Peter-Lavigne/Orakyubu/README.md

 # Orakyubu

 This is the source code for Orakyubu, a game about 2D puzzles in 3D space.
-You can play it on Steam [here](https://store.steampowered.com/app/1654900/Orakyubu/).
+You can play it on Steam [here](https://store.steampowered.com/app/1654900/Orakyubu/) or on itch.io [here](https://peterlavigne.itch.io/orakyubu).

 The Unity version used is `2020.3.11f1 Personal`.